-There are plenty more werewolf movie to see, but I felt I was going to have a transformation if I didn’t switch modes, so I decided to go digging into movies I remember as a child or teen but had never actually sat down to watch start to finish.
+There are plenty more werewolf movie to watch but I felt I was going to transform into one myself if I didn’t switch modes, so I decided to go digging into movies I remembered seeing as a child or teen but had never actually sat down to watch start to finish.

 My two victims were two 80s Fantasy movie: Willow (1988) and Legend (1985).